- New Regulations on Entry to Thailand & Application for Certificate of Entry (from 1 July 2020)

 - For documents required for a visa application, please refer to https://thaiembassy.at/en/consular-services.html

-- There is no fee for the application of a Certificate of Entry, but normal visa fees will apply (if visa application is submitted).
+(5) There is no fee for the application for a COE, but normal visa fees will apply (if visa application is submitted).

-- List of Alternative State Quarantine hotels (please note that the list is regularly updated on http://hsscovid.com/)
+- List of Alternative State Quarantine hotels: CLICK HERE (please note that the list is regularly updated on http://hsscovid.com/)

-N.B. the information provided above is subject to change without prior notice.
+***The information provided here is subject to change without prior notice***